-The number of miracle stories I have heard over the last 30 years is too great to recite.
-These stories place a considerable burden on people with disabilities.
-If it were true that people with spinal cord injuries could walk again through sheer will power, what implications does this have for people with permanent disabilities?
-Are these the people who simply quit with no guts and no glory?
+The miracle stories I have heard over the last 30 years are too numerous to recite.
+However these stories place a considerable burden on people with disabilities.
+If it were true that people with spinal cord injuries could simply walk again through sheer will power, what implications does this have for people with permanent disabilities?
+Are these the people who quit with ‘no guts and no glory’?
 This is too heavy a weight to place on the shoulders of people who already have a lot to cope with.

-The only truth post injury is that people will do whatever they can, not whatever they want.
-They leave hospital that way, whether its walking, crawling, or in a wheelchair!
+The truth post injury is that people will do whatever they can, not whatever they want.
+We leave PA Hospital Spinal Unit that way, whether its walking, crawling, or in a wheelchair!

 Before my accident, whenever I thought of people in wheelchairs it was always of paraplegics (those paralysed from the waist down).
 The idea of not having full use of your arms and hands had never occurred to me.

 The time I spent at the gym prior to my accident gave me a good understanding of the various muscles in the body and what functions they perform.
 So, when the doctor told me which muscles I had lost the use of, and which muscles I retained, I could grasp what I would and would not be able to do.